libsdl-org/SDL/docs/README-migration.md

 There is no static SDLmain library anymore, it's now header-only, see below in the SDL_main.h section.

+begin_code.h and close_code.h in the public headers have been renamed to SDL_begin_code.h and SDL_close_code.h.
+These aren't meant to be included directly by applications, but if your application did, please update your `#include` lines.

 ## SDL_cpuinfo.h

 The following headers are no longer automatically included, and will need to be included manually: